Trouble Breathing? You May Breathe Easier With Steam

 In recent years, maintenance drugs and inhalants for asthma have become more popular.
 Preventing potential catastrophic asthma attacks is a priority, and with multiple triggers to blame for both minor and serious episodes (e.g., allergies, pollutants, exercise, dust mites, tobacco smoke), it’s imperative that asthma sufferers be vigilant.

-How Steam Therapy Helps Relieve Asthma
+How Steam Therapy MAY Help Relieve Breathing discomfort

 An interesting statistic is that the U.S. region with the lowest rate of asthma is the South.
-This despite the fact that many Southern states, such as Mississippi and Alabama, have the highest rates of other chronic health conditions, such as type-2 diabetes and obesity.
+This is despite the fact that many Southern states, such as Mississippi and Alabama, have the highest rates of other chronic health conditions, such as type-2 diabetes and obesity.

 Now think about the climate in the South: hot and humid.
 Contrast that to other hot-weather regions like the Southwest that are hot but dry.
 Having the country’s lowest asthma rates located in the South is probably more than a coincidence.